mvdcamme/C-Judge/README.md

 ### Running locally exercises

 We now details the steps to run the test cases locally in your machine before uploading exercises to the Dodona platform.
-We first detail the software that needs to be installed, and then specify how to use the ``judge_check`` script to check exercises.
+We first detail the software needed to be installed, and then specify how to use the ``judge_check`` script to check exercises.

 #### Requirements